sustrik/250bpm/blog:179/blog.md

 # Moral Illusions

-The interesting thing about optical illusions is that one may be aware of the illustion, yet, it does not go away.
+The interesting thing about optical illusions is that one may be aware of the illusion, yet, it does not go away.

 ![](lines.png)